glamperi/lemonade-msa/README.md

 	oc expose < msa-name >

-7. To Test the micro service beverage-vendor which routes to both lemonade-supply and cup-supply, curl this, you should see a son payload:
+7. To Test the micro service beverage-vendor which routes to both lemonade-supply and cup-supply, curl this, you should see a JSON payload:

 	curl http://beverage-vendor-< Openshift-Route >/beverage/large